Don’t blow your round of funding before reading this guide to take a step back and focus on long-term growth

 Prioritize hiring in the areas of highest impact and potential for return on your investment.
 You need to hit milestones and show investors their money is working.
 Optimize it.

 Strategize your long-term marketing and branding.
 Identify, isolate, and refine the core idea that defines your brand.
-The story your marketing tells should communication the shared future that your customers will buy into.
+The story your marketing tells should communicate the shared future that your customers will buy into.
 As with everything, strategize how you will use the money to your best advantage.